 It has often been noted with irony and/or regret that since its victory in WWII, the United States has not felt the need to fight to the end and win a single major war, neither in Korea (stalemate), Vietnam (loss), Iraq or Afghanistan (no need for explanations here).
 At best we drove Saddam out of Kuwait and Milosevic out of Kosovo, and intervened with modest results in small countries in the Western Hemisphere (Granada, Panama, Haiti…) The principal conclusion that we drew from WWII was that, by necessity, it would be the last World War.
 Our Cold War fears of WWIII were real but abstract; the apocalyptic Dr Strangelove, for example, is in retrospect a strangely benign satire, far less vicious than the diatribes commonly heard on campuses and elsewhere against those who defended the West’s position in Vietnam and later, in Iraq.

 What I am suggesting is that the victimary “time of troubles” that began with the Vietnam war protests in the 1960s and that has for better or worse demolished our early postwar sense of normality (cf Charles Murray’s Losing Ground), has relied, in its ever-more-radical effort to expiate Western civilization’s firstness by denying its legitimacy, on a foundational confidence that this dominant status could not truly be threatened.
 This is the attitude of the spoiled child who throws a tantrum knowing that its parents will never punish it severely for its naughtiness.
-Indeed, for anyone who has observed for the past few decades childrearing among the educated classes, the parallel between individual and collective experience is obvious, even to the demographic consequences in both cases of sacrificing future generations to present satisfactions, whether those of the West’s overall condition of (relative) peace and prosperity or of the bourgeois family’s concentrated attentions on its “boutique children.”
+Indeed, for anyone who has observed for the past few decades child-rearing among the educated classes, the parallel between individual and collective experience is obvious, even to the demographic consequences in both cases of sacrificing future generations to present satisfactions, whether those of the West’s overall condition of (relative) peace and prosperity, or of the bourgeois family’s concentrated attentions on its one or two “boutique children.”

 Victory over the Axis in the last possible total war had the exhilarating feel of entering the kingdom of heaven, and the Cold War with its crises and local wars never really put the feeling in doubt.
 Of course the Cold War’s peaceful and victorious conclusion could not have been predicted, and until the middle of the Reagan administration most people assumed it would go on indefinitely as “peaceful competition” with a few minor conflicts in the margins, but that only goes to show how stabilizing it was and how marginally it threatened the Pax Americana.
 Nor should we forget that Soviet Marxism was a wholly Western mode of thought that shared with “capitalism” the belief that human progress depended on economic and technological progress; the conflict between the two main victors of WWII was a family quarrel rather than a battle to the death between alien powers.